BRUCHLINIEN DER DEMOKRATIE | FAULT LINES OF DEMOCRACY

 II.
 The excessive use of state power in democracies

-Fabien Jobard (Paris): Excessive, Legitimate, or Democratic?
+Fabien Jobard (St-Germain): Excessive, Legitimate, or Democratic?
 Police Lethal Use of Force in France and the USA

 Luca Trenta (Swansea): Political assassinations in the history of democracies